pavenvivek/LPAR-2018/Cryptography/README.md

       apd (λ x → indS x C cbase cloop) loop ≡ cloop
 ```

-The tool automates the generation of code in the above module.
+The tool automates the generation of the code in the above module.
 Please see the test cases in Automation/test folder for more information.